zhangyi667/myBlog/_posts/2015-05-02-what-is-bad-code-1.md

 There are some kinds of bad code.
 If you have written code like this, you should review yourself as code.

-- "What the hell do you want to do?"
+1, "What the hell do you want to do?"

 {{% highlight javascript %}}
 	public void sendEmail(String message, String email) {
-		// if send failed, retry.
 		for (int i = 0; i < 100; i++) {
 			if (!send(message, email)) {
 				i++;